33rd Armoured Brigade (United Kingdom): Normandy

-The brigade was formed in the United Kingdom on 17 March 1944 by the re-designation of the 33rd Tank Brigade.
+The brigade was formed in the United Kingdom on 17 March 1944 by the re-naming of the 33rd Tank Brigade.
 The brigade took part in the Normandy campaign and landed on Gold Beach on 6 June 1944.
-The brigade, consisting of three armoured regiments, was assigned to any infantry who were in need of armoured support; because of this mission, the brigade rarely fought as a single unit.
+The brigade, consisting of three armoured regiments, was assigned to infantry divisions that needed armoured support and rarely fought as a unit.

-The brigade took part in several actions that comprised the Battle for Caen.
+The brigade took part in the Battle for Caen.
 On 11 June, the brigade took part in fighting at Le Mesnil-Patry.
-From 8–9 July, the brigade participated in Operation Charnwood; the capture of northern Caen.
-Supplementing the 59th (Staffordshire) Infantry Division, on 16 July, the brigade took part in Operation Pomegranate, part of the Second Battle of the Odon; an attack launched to divert German attention away from the upcoming Operation Goodwood attack.
-Following the Battle for Caen the brigade was then involved in the First Canadian Army’s attack towards Falaise; on 8 August the brigade took part in Operation Totalize.
+From 8 to 9 July, the brigade participated in Operation Charnwood; the capture of Caen north of the Orne.
+On 16 July, attached to the 59th (Staffordshire) Infantry Division, the brigade took part in Operation Pomegranate, part of the Second Battle of the Odon, to divert German attention from Operation Goodwood.
+Following the Battle for Caen, the brigade took part with the First Canadian Army attacks towards Falaise; on 8 August, the brigade took part in Operation Totalize.

 Rhine Crossing

-The brigade was reformed and re-equipped with LVT 4 (Buffalo amphibious armoured fighting vehicles) for the Rhine crossing and was placed under the command of the 79th Armoured Division.
+The brigade was reformed and re-equipped with LVT 4 (Buffalo amphibious armoured fighting vehicles) for Operation Plunder, the Rhine crossing, and was placed under the command of the 79th Armoured Division.

 Post War

-During the 1970s the brigade was one of two "square" brigades assigned to 3rd Armoured Division.
-After being briefly converted to "Task Force Echo" in the late 1970s, the brigade was reinstated in 1981, assigned to 4th Armoured Division and based at Alanbrooke Barracks in Paderborn1986 assigned to 3 (UK) Armd Div.
+During the 1970s, the brigade was one of two "square" brigades assigned to 3rd Armoured Division.
+After being briefly converted to "Task Force Echo" in the late 1970s, the brigade was reinstated in 1981, assigned to 4th Armoured Division and based at Alanbrooke Barracks in Paderborn.
+In 1986, it was assigned to 3 (UK) Armd Div.
 Following the fall of the Berlin Wall, in December 1992, the brigade was merged with the 20th Armoured Brigade and disbanded as part of the Options for Change programme.